juggernaut/webhook-sentry/README.md

 ## Configuration
 webhook-sentry uses [viper](https://github.com/spf13/viper) for configuration.
 You can use a yaml file, environment variables or command line flags to provide configuration parameters.
+By default, webhook-sentry looks for a file named `config.yaml` in the current working directory.
+You can specify a different file using the `--config <filename` flag.

 The parameters documented below are in YAML, but most can also be provided as environment variables or command line flags: